What Is the DPDP Act 2023? Guide for Indian Business Compliance

 The gap between “we collect data” and “we are DPDP-compliant” is substantial.
 Most Indian businesses today lack formal consent records, have no documented data retention policies, and have never conducted a data inventory.

 This is not a criticism.
 India has not had a data protection law before.
 But the absence of prior regulation does not extend the compliance window.
-November 2026 is a fixed deadline, and the Board’s enforcement powers are broad.
+May 2027 enforcement is the date to plan against, and the Board’s enforcement powers are broad.

 The practical starting point is a gap assessment: a structured audit of your current data practices measured against the Act’s requirements.
 This tells you exactly where you stand and what needs to change.